 In this experiment electrons are emitted from a cathode and then accelerated through the tube by a potential, $U_2$ .
 After being accelerated, the electrons are slowed by a potential drop in the opposite direction, $U_3$ .
-Then the electrons are collected at a far end of the tube and the current is measured.
+Then the electrons are collected at the far end of the tube and the current is measured.
 In a vacuum tube that contains no gas the current would rise steadily as the accelerating voltage, $U_2$ , is increased.
 The presence of the gas changes this behavior because of collisions of the electrons with the gas atoms.
-At first the current does rise with the potential, but when the electrons get enough energy they inelastically collide with the gas atoms and excite higher energy levels in the gas (see Figure 1.
+At first the current does rise with the potential, but when the electrons get enough energy they inelastically collide with the gas atoms and excite higher energy levels in the gas (see Figure 1).
 After these collisions the electrons will have lower energy and due to the opposing potential, $U_3$ they will not make it to the end of the tube.
 This will cause the current to decrease to a minimum.
 After this minimum, as the potential increases the current will again increase until the electrons get enough energy to excite the gas twice.
 This process continues with the electrons repeatedly exciting the gas atoms.
-The potential difference between the minima (or maxima) is equivalent to the energy of the excited level
+The potential difference between either the minima or maxima is equivalent to the energy of the excited level.
+At first glance it would seem likely that either the difference the maxima and the minima would be the same and that either could be used.
+It turns out that they are not the same, and one of things that you will do in this lab is determine whether the maxima or the minima give you the correct results.